 Fact is, I will likely never visit Yellowstone National Park to see the wolves there for myself.
 But this book, and the many intimate moments McIntyre describes, allow me to vicariously experience observing them through a spotting scope with an experienced interpreter by my side.
 The Rise of Wolf 8 is a unique and epic chronicle by the world’s most dedicated wolf-watcher and comes highly recommend if you have any interest in wolves and their behaviour.
 I am very much looking forward to finding out how the story continues.

-*About a month after this review was published, Greystone Books revealed the final instalment in this trilogy: The Redemption of Wolf 302
+* About six months after this review was published, Greystone Books revealed the final instalment in this trilogy: The Redemption of Wolf 302

 Disclosure: The publisher provided a review copy of this book.
 The opinion expressed here is my own, however.